DayoTitiloye-code/React-Github-Repo-Tracker/README.md

 ## Bugs
 - "target: '_blank'" not taking users to another page when they click link to the repository
+- Repo names with underscores do not format correctly

 ## Wins
 - API calls